piyalidas10/Javascript-Interview-Questions-Mylists/README.md

 - Debugging pure functions is relatively easier than debugging impure functions.
 - Pure functions cannot execute AJAX calls or standard DOM manipulation.
 - Impure functions aren’t inherently wrong.
 They merely can cause some confusion in more extensive systems in the form of spaghetti code.
+- **Memoization only works for Pure functions.
+Memoization is a performance optimization technique that caches the results of function calls based on their input parameters.
+Because a memoized function returns a cached result on subsequent calls, it must be a pure function to ensure that the output is always the same for a given input.**

 `Pure Functions`
 To get a better understanding, let’s consider the following example.